-Joseph R. Hinrichs is responsible for overseeing Ford’s global product development, manufacturing and labor affairs, quality, purchasing, and sustainability, environmental and safety engineering.
-He reports to Jim Hackett, Ford president and CEO.
-Since 2012, Hinrichs served as executive VP and president, The Americas, and was responsible for leading all aspects of Ford’s North American and South American business units.
-Earlier, he served as group vice president and president of Asia Pacific, Hinrichs oversaw the construction of nine new plants.
+Hinrichs is responsible for overseeing Ford’s global product development; manufacturing and labor affairs; quality; purchasing; and sustainability, environmental and safety engineering.
+He reports to Jim Hackett.
+Since 2012, Hinrichs served as executive vice president and president, The Americas, and was responsible for leading all aspects of Ford’s North American and South American business units.
+As group VP and president of Asia Pacific, Hinrichs oversaw the construction of nine new plants.

 Executive Vice President, President, Mobility

-Marcy Klevorn is responsible for Ford Smart Mobility LLC, which was formed in 2016 to accelerate the company’s plans to design, build, grow, and invest in emerging mobility services, information technology, and global data, insight, and analytics.
-She reports to Jim Hackett, Ford president and CEO.
-Previously, as group VP, information technology and chief information officer, Klevorn oversaw the complete transformation of the company’s IT tools and talent, to put Ford in the forefront of technology companies globally.
+Klevorn is responsible for Ford Smart Mobility LLC, which was formed in 2016 to accelerate the company’s plans to design, build, grow, and invest in emerging mobility services, information technology and global data, insight, and analytics.
+She reports to Jim Hackett.
+As group VP, information technology and CIO, Klevorn oversaw the complete transformation of the company’s IT tools and talent, putting Ford in the forefront of technology companies globally.
 Klevorn has spent her entire Ford career in IT.

 Robert L. Shanks